swaroopar/inprogress-engineer/docs/javascript/modules.md

 ## Life Before Modules

-When NodeJS was created to run JavaScript on servers, they created the first module system CommonJS.
+When NodeJS was created to run JavaScript on servers, they created the first module system called CommonJS.
-This lead to also build the package manager system **NPM**
+This lead to also build the package manager system called **NPM**.

 ### AMD - Asynchronous Module Definition / RequireJS